kubeovn/docs/docs/guide/loadbalancer-service.en.md

 test-service LoadBalancer 10.109.201.193 172.18.0.18 80:30056/TCP 107m
 ```

-When the `service.spec.loadBalancerIP` parameter is specified, the parameter is finally assigned to the service external-ip field.
-If not specified, this parameter is randomly assigned a value.
+When specifying the `service.spec.loadBalancerIP` parameter, it will be assigned to the service's external IP field.
+If not specified, the parameter will be assigned a random value.

-View the yaml output of the test Pod, and there is address information allocated by multiple NICs:
+View the YAML output of the test Pod to see the assigned multi-interface addresses:

 ```bash
 # kubectl get pod -o yaml lb-svc-test-service-6869d98dd8-cjvll